YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 72. Server brand name that shows in F3 menu and server MOTD.
 73. Server GUI window name, if you launched server without adding `--nogui` option in the startup flag.
-74. [Sentry](https://sentry.io/welcome/) is an application monitor service for improved error logging, tracing.<br>
+74. [Sentry](https://sentry.io/welcome/) is an application monitor service for improved error logging, tracing.
+Helping the server dev team to maintain better.<br>
   <br>
   After enabled Sentry integration for your server, you don't need to audit long logs to find errors manually.
 Sentry can collect errors happened in your server, enable you to track errors on Sentry's web panel and help you to locate and fix them easier and faster.<br>
   <br>